weizijin/hello-world/README.md

 # hello-world
-first repository for learning how to use github
+First repository for learning how to use github

+My english is not good.